granmoe/gpt-client/README.md

 // `completion` is of type `[number, number] | undefined` 😎
 // Handle the `undefined` case below, or use the built-in retry function directly within parse!
-(See examples below) const completion = await gptClient.fetchCompletion({
+(See examples below) const completion = await gptClient.createCompletion({
   messages: [
     {
       role: 'user',